MAFKOUD/Big_data_processing_ECE/Project/readme.md

 2. Set up a **stream processing** pipeline on Wikimedia events
    in order to track pages related to certain entities (movies, people, genres).

-The work is carried out by a group of 4 students:
+The work is carried out by a group of 5 students:

 - Berkani Mohammed Adam
 - Bellouch Ayoub
 - Mafkoud Khouala
 - Hamid Hiba
+- Brunel Nangoum-Tchatchoua

 The main code is contained in the notebook: